-Pine needle tincture was often used by indigenous cultures for its expectorant and decongestant qualities.
+Pine needle tea was often used by indigenous cultures for its expectorant and decongestant qualities.
 It can force mucus and phlegm to be expelled, which effectively eliminates the bacteria and other pathogens living there.
 The decongestant nature helps to clear out your sinuses and relieve pressure and sinus headaches.

 Oxidative stress in obese people can be a deadly combination, and can lead to higher rates of atherosclerosis, heart attacks and strokes.
 The antioxidants in pine oil, such as carotenoids, sterols and polyphenolic compounds, can help to lower inflammation and blood pressure in the cardiovascular system, protecting the body from these potentially fatal health conditions.

 As mentioned, vitamin C is found in high quantities in this tea, and it is a key component in collagen production.
 Without collagen, we couldn’t regenerate tissues, muscle fibers, bone, tendons, organ tissue or skin, so if you have suffered an illness or injury, a huge boost of vitamin C in the body is necessary.